argoproj/argo-workflows/docs/metrics.md

 ### How metrics work in Argo

-In order to analyze the behavior of a workflow over time, we need to be able to link different instances (i.e. individual executions) of a workflow together into a "series" for the purposes of emitting metrics.
-We do so by linking them together with the same metric descriptor.
+In order to analyze the behavior of a workflow over time, you need to be able to link different instances (individual executions) of a workflow together into a "series" for the purposes of emitting metrics.
+You can do this by linking them together with the same metric descriptor.

 In Prometheus, a metric descriptor is defined as a metric's name and its key-value labels.
 For example, for a metric tracking the duration of model execution over time, a metric descriptor could be:

 `argo_workflows_model_exec_time{model_name="model_a",phase="validation"}`

 This metric then represents the amount of time that "Model A" took to train in the phase "Validation".
-It is important to understand that the metric name _and_ its labels form the descriptor: `argo_workflows_model_exec_time{model_name="model_b",phase="validation"}` is a different metric (and will track a different "series" altogether).
+It is important to understand that the metric name _and_ its labels form the descriptor: `argo_workflows_model_exec_time{model_name="model_b",phase="validation"}`is a different metric (and will track a different "series" altogether).

-Now, whenever we run our first workflow that validates "Model A" a metric with the amount of time it took it to do so will be created and emitted.
+Now, whenever you run a workflow that validates "Model A" a metric with the amount of time it took it to do so will be created and emitted.
 For each subsequent time that this happens, no new metrics will be emitted and the _same_ metric will be updated with the new value.
-Since, in effect, we are interested on the execution time of "validation" of "Model A" over time, we are no longer interested in the previous metric and can assume it has already been scraped.
+Since, you are interested on the execution time of "validation" of "Model A" over time, you are  no longer interested in the previous metric and can assume it has already been stored.

 In summary, whenever you want to track a particular metric over time, you should use the same metric name _and_ metric labels wherever it is emitted.
 This is how these metrics are "linked" as belonging to the same series.

 ### Grafana Dashboard for Argo Controller Metrics

 Please see the [Argo Workflows metrics](https://grafana.com/grafana/dashboards/20348-argo-workflows-metrics/) Grafana dashboard.

-## Defining metrics
+## Defining custom metrics

 Metrics are defined in-place on the Workflow/Step/Task where they are emitted from.
 Metrics are always processed _after_ the Workflow/Step/Task completes, with the exception of [real-time metrics](#real-time-metrics).
+Custom metrics are defined under a `prometheus` tag in the yaml for legacy reasons.
+They are emitted over all active protocols.

 Metric definitions **must** include a `name` and a `help` doc string.
 They can also include any number of `labels` (when defining labels avoid cardinality explosion).
 Metrics with the same `name` **must always** use the same exact `help` string, having different metrics with the same name, but with a different `help` string will cause an error (this is a Prometheus requirement).
+Metrics with the same `name` may not change what type of metric they are.

 All metrics can also be conditionally emitted by defining a `when` clause.
 This `when` clause works the same as elsewhere in a workflow.

 A metric must also have a type, it can be one of `gauge`, `histogram`, and `counter` ([see below](#metric-spec)).
 Within the metric type a `value` must be specified.
 This value can be either a literal value of be an [Argo variable](variables.md).

 When defining a `histogram`, `buckets` must also be provided (see below).

 [Argo variables](variables.md) can be included anywhere in the metric spec, such as in `labels`, `name`, `help`, `when`, etc.

-Metric names can only contain alphanumeric characters, `_`, and `:`.
+Metric names can only contain alphanumeric characters and `_` for compatibility with both Prometheus and OpenTelemetry, even if only one of these protocols is in use.

 ### Metric Spec

 In Argo you can define a metric on the `Workflow` level or on the `Template` level.
 Here is an example of a `Workflow` level Gauge metric that will report the Workflow duration time:

 ```yaml
 apiVersion: argoproj.io/v1alpha1